manjavacasjaime/obs-reactive-facecam-plugin/README.md

 Right now, Reactive Facecam Plugin only works with Valorant and Apex Legends, but please feel free to escalate it to other games.
 Note that the plugin depends on [healthbar-reader-service](https://github.com/manjavacasjaime/healthbar-reader-service) API, so check the API's page in order to know if it is up or down.

-This project has been coded using mooware's [OBS-Studio-Flash-Filter](https://github.com/puri-puri/OBS-Studio-Flash-Filter) as a reference.
+This project has been coded using mooware's [OBS-Studio-Flash-Filter](https://github.com/mooware/OBS-Studio-Flash-Filter) as a reference.

 ### Sample video (click to view on Youtube)

+API processing appears on this video just for demonstration purposes, but it won't appear on your OBS Scene.

 [![Youtube video: OBS Reactive Facecam Plugin sample](https://img.youtube.com/vi/Hx1ezYTnC2Q/0.jpg)](https://www.youtube.com/watch?v=Hx1ezYTnC2Q)